 Male to female transgender hair loss: what are the concerns?

-The main concern with hair loss in male to female transgenders is the presence of the male pattern balding gene in the family.
+The main concern with hair loss in male to female transgender people is male pattern balding.
 Despite transition, the fear remains that genetics will prevail.
 However, as the experience at Transgender Care suggests: